• Menu

 Purple Learning Poster

 We see these as essential learning attitudes if children are going to meet challenge and enjoy how that feels.
 Without resilience for example you will not be prepared to take on any learning that might result in mistakes being made.
-Without the ability to take risk and accept mistakes as part of the learning process you are unlikely to make the progress you might otherwise do.
+Without the ability to take risks and accept mistakes as part of the learning process you are unlikely to make the progress you might otherwise do.
 The ability to reflect on your learning and see that it could be better requires resilience and your awareness of relationships needs to be strong if you are to accept feedback and give feedback to others.
 Children need to be resourceful also, the ability to get what you need for your learning or try something else with different equipment or a different approach is vital if children are going to make the steady journey to becoming truly independent, lifelong learners.

 The above work is truly interconnected and we were very proud to have arrived at our Purple Learners image having explored the different ideas and shared these with the children.